h2non/rocky/README.md

 - As embedded HTTP proxy in your node.js app
 - As HTTP cache or log server
 - As SSL terminator proxy
+- As HTTP proxy for performance testing
+- For HTTP session manipulation and debugging
+- For HTTP traffic recording and inspection
 - For A/B testing
 - For fuzz testing (see [toxy](https://github.com/h2non/toxy))
 - As intermediate test server intercepting and generating random/fake responses